ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

    3. Type `cfee-cloudant` in the search textbox and select the result.
 Finish by clicking **Add**.
 The service is now available to CFEE applications; however, it still resides in public {{site.data.keyword.cloud_notm}}.
 3. On the overflow menu of the service instance shown, select **Bind to application**.
 4. Select the **GetStartedNode** application you pushed earlier and click **Restage application after binding**.
 Finally, click the **Bind** button.
 Wait for the application to restage.
 You can check progress with the command `ibmcloud app show GetStartedNode`.
-5. In your browser, access the application, add your name and hit `enter`.
+5. In your browser, access the application, add your name and hit the `enter` key.
 Your name will be added to a {{site.data.keyword.cloudant_short_notm}} database.
 6. Confirm by selecting the `tutorial` instance from the list on the **Services** tab.
 This will open the service instance's details page in public {{site.data.keyword.cloud_notm}}.
 7. Click **Launch Cloudant Dashboard** and select the `mydb` database.
 A JSON document with your name should exist.